selengecagin/e-commerce-website/README.md

+# E-Commerce Website with Admin Panel

 ## Project Overview
-This MVP (Minimum Viable Product) documentation outlines the development of an e-commerce website that includes a comprehensive admin panel for site management.
+This documentation outlines the development of an e-commerce website that includes a comprehensive admin panel for site management.
 The website aims to offer a seamless shopping experience, enhanced by a robust backend system that allows administrators to manage products, categories, orders, and notifications effectively.

 ## Project Goals
 - Develop a user-friendly e-commerce platform that supports product browsing, selection, and purchasing.